 If a vacancy arises on a Parish Council, due to an existing Councillor's resignation, disqualification or death, there is a process to fill the vacancy.
 Find out more about this process and see current vacancies.

-- The Parish Council will notify the Proper Officer of the vacancy.
+- the parish council will notify the proper officer of the vacancy

 What happens if an election is not called?

-Notice of vacancy
+Notice of vacancies

 You can find our current vacancies at the bottom of this page.